SinghNavnoor/Classification_prediction_of_income/README.md

 ## Machine Learning Models
 #### This being a classification problem, there were two types of models in focus.
 KNN and Logistic Regression.
-#### The hyper-parameters were tuned of both models to find the best model with low False Negative and False Positives.
+#### The hyper-parameters were tuned of both models to find the best one with low Type 1 and Type 2 Errors.
-#### Clustering was done on the numerical columns to see if the model would find any interesting aspests about the dataset.
+#### Clustering was also done on the numerical columns to see if the model would find any interesting aspests about the dataset.

 ### KNN
 #### Hyper Paramerters: